7-Up Cranberry Jello Salad

 How to Make 7-Up Cranberry Jello Salad Image

-Just combine a block of cream cheese with a little bit of granulated sugar and some pineapple juice.
-Then spread it evenly on top of the Jello.
+Once the Jello layer is set, whip up and spread on the salad's creamy cream cheese-based topping.
+To make the topping, combine a block of softened cream cheese with a little bit of granulated sugar and some pineapple juice.
+Then spread it evenly on top of the Jello layer.

 Spreading Topping on 7-Up Cranberry Jello Salad Image

-Sprinkle chopped pecans on top.
-Or, decoratively arrange some unchopped pecan halves on top, if you'd prefer.
+To finish off the cranberry Jello salad, sprinkle some chopped pecans on top.
+Or, you can decoratively arrange some unchopped pecan halves on top, if you'd prefer.

 Sprinkling 7-Up Cranberry Jello Salad with Pecans Image

 So whether you're a cranberry sauce fan or not, 7-Up Cranberry Jello Salad is a great cranberry choice for your Thanksgiving or Christmas dinner.
-Its a classic recipe that's perfect to enjoy while making those family holiday memories.
+It's a classic recipe that's simply perfect to enjoy while making those family holiday memories.

 Check out these other tasty cranberry recipes: